How to Use Color to Decorate Your Spring Home

 Embracing the spirit of spring colors in your home decor brings a smile to my face.
 I bet it does for you, too.

 Let your creativity infuse your home with the beauty of traditional spring colors.
-Your space will thank you, and you’ll find yourself feeling refreshed and rejuvenated every time you walk through the door.
+Your space will thank you, and you’ll feel refreshed and rejuvenated every time you walk through the door.

 We keep our spring and Easter decorations in the attic and have to bring them into the house.
 Sweet Shark’s bar is usually our “staging area”.
 Then I begin the process of decorating the house.

-• After unpacking all the boxes of spring and Easter decorations, I examine one item or another, deciding what I want to reuse for this year and what new items I want to make.
-I hold back on the Easter items for a week or two.
-Now that we are getting close to Easter, all the decorations are out.
+• After unpacking all the boxes of spring and Easter decorations, I examine each item, deciding what I want to reuse this year and what new items I want to make.
+I hold back on the Easter items for a few weeks.

-• When I find items I want to use again, I begin distributing them through our house.
-I repeat that process until I have all my areas filled.
-I’ll rearrange and move items around until I’m satisfied with the result.
+• When I find items I want to use again, I begin distributing them throughout our living spaces.
+I repeat the process until all my areas are filled.
+I’ll rearrange items until I’m satisfied with the result.

 TIP: I find that starting with the larger items in your seasonal decor works best.
 Then fill in with smaller pieces.